 There are several rebate apps out there but my three favorites are Ibotta, Checkout 51, and Ebates (more for shopping online).

-Ibotta: This is an amazing rebate app that offers money back for submitting your grocery receipt.
+This is an amazing rebate app that offers you money back for submitting your grocery receipt.
 For more about Ibotta read here: Ibotta

 To sign up and receive a $10 bonus click here: Ibotta

-Ebates: Ebates is also amazing but it is for online shopping.
+Rakuten is also amazing but it is for online shopping.
 If you buy your groceries through an online store such as Amazon.com, it is definitely worth checking out.
-Read a review here: Ebates
+Read a review here: Rakuten (Formerly Ebates Review)

 To sign up and receive a $10 bonus click the button below:

-Couponing – This could be an entire post but I will give you the basics here…
+Couponing – This could be an entire post but here are the basics:

 Tip #7 – Coupon

 Coupons are usually the first money-saving trick we think about when reducing our grocery bills.
 However, one complaint I hear is that most coupons are for unhealthy foods.
 Yes, Sunday paper coupon inserts are known for processed food coupons.
 Yet, in today’s world, you do not have to rely on the Sunday paper for all of your coupon needs.
 You can find a gold mine of coupons online.
 Check out my favorite site Coupons.com and some others are Mambo Sprouts (mostly healthy food coupons), and Redplum.com.
 Also, Target even has its own online coupon page.